AntheSevenants/Adjectiveness/README.md

 \frac{\text{uses as an adjective}}{\text{uses as an adjective + uses as a participle}}
 ```

 However, how does one assess how many times a specific participle is used in language *as a whole*?
 To approximate this metric, I queried [LassyGroot](https://taalmaterialen.ivdnt.org/download/tstc-lassy-groot-corpus/) for *all* adjectives and *all* participles in the entire corpus.
-Then, I looked up for every undeclensed past participle form (e.g. no *verdwaald**e***) how often it appeared as a particple, and also how often it appeared as an adjective.
+Then, I looked up for every undeclensed past participle form (e.g. no *verdwaald**e***) how often it appeared as a participle, and also how often it appeared as an adjective.
 With this information, I could compute adjectiveness for every participle.

 ## I do not want to run all these queries myself.
 Can I just download the output?